svphan1/Greatreads-client/README.md

 # Greatreads

-Greatreads is a application for book lovers to save and store their favorite books and authors.
+Greatreads is an application for book lovers to save and store their favorite books and authors.

 As a user, you are able to: <br />
 -Choose a login <br />